FYS4810 – Physics Education Research and Practice

 - This course has 3 mandatory laboratory reports that must be submitted and approved before you can take the final exam.

-- Attendance of minimum 60 % is mandatory; absence of more than 40 % requires medical documentation or must be specifically clarified with the course administration
+- Attendance of minimum 60 % is mandatory; absence of more than 40 % requires medical documentation or must be specifically clarified with the course administration.

-As?the?teaching involves laboratory and/or fieldwork, you should consider taking out separate travel and personal risk insurance.
+As?the?teaching involves laboratory and/or fieldwork, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

 Examination